MorphiNet: A Graph Subdivision Network for Adaptive Bi-ventricle Surface Reconstruction

 \section{Method}

-\textbf{MorphiNet} is a fully automatic, end-to-end pipeline to generate a 3D mesh model, shown as the flow in blue in Fig \ref{fig:overview}.
-Taking a stack of short-axis (SAX) CMR images as input, a dynUNet segmentation network \cite{ranzini2021monaifbs} (a MONAI \cite{monai2020monai} implementation of nnU-Net \cite{isensee2021nnu}) infers three specific heart regions -- left ventricle (LV), right ventricle (RV), and myocardium (Myo) -- from the image.
-A ResNet decoder \cite{myronenko20193d} predicts a complementary segmentation, which restores segmentations near the basal and apex plane that are missing from the CMR stack.
-The complete segmentation is transformed into a distance map.
-A gradient field is derived from the distance map and is used to deform a template mesh, adjusting the mesh to conform with the actual anatomical structure in the input patient data.
-Following this, an \textit{Adaptive Subdivision Process} with GSN layers refines the adjusted template mesh by increasing the number of surface points and encouraging finer surface adjustments.
-The result is a 3D mesh model with a smooth surface and dense points.
+\textbf{MorphiNet} is a fully automatic, end-to-end pipeline to generate customized 3D mesh models, shown as the blue workflow in Fig \ref{fig:overview}.
+Taking a stack of short-axis (SAX) CMR images as input, a dynUNet segmentation network \cite{ranzini2021monaifbs} (a MONAI \cite{monai2020monai} implementation of nnU-Net \cite{isensee2021nnu}) infers the bi-ventricular myocardium region from the images.
+A ResNet decoder \cite{myronenko20193d} predicts the complementary segmentation, which is the segmentation near the basal and apex plane that is missing from the CMR stack.
+The completed segmentation is transformed into a distance map.
+A gradient field is derived from the distance map and is used to deform a template mesh, adjusting the mesh to conform to the actual anatomical structure in the patient data input.
+Following this, an \textbf{Adaptive Subdivision Process} with GSN layers refines the adjusted template mesh by increasing the number of surface points and encouraging finer surface adjustments.
+The result is a 3D mesh model with a smooth surface and densely corresponding points.